-The 2020/2021 Active Transportation Infrastructure Grant intake is complete.
+Planning for the 2022/23 BC Active Transportation Infrastructure Grant Program intake is underway.

 The B.C.
-Active Transportation Infrastructure Grants Program offers two grant options for Indigenous governments and local governments, including municipalities, regional districts and Islands Trust.
+Active Transportation Infrastructure Grant Program offers two grant options for Indigenous governments and local governments, including municipalities, regional districts and Islands Trust.

 Network planning grants help communities develop active transportation network plans to support active transportation for all ages and abilities.
 Eligible governments may apply if:

-Eligible governments may apply for active transportation infrastructure funding if projects satisfy the following criteria:
+Eligible governments may apply for a maximum of two active transportation infrastructure grants if projects satisfy the following criteria:

 The funding is not available for: